medvector/edu-server/docs/api.md

 API uses REST guidelines and primarily flat structure.

-All requests requiring user authorization must contain `Authorization` header with `Bearer` token obtained from server.

 Descriptions for some of object types can be found [here](api/formats.md).

+Some requests have *Required authentication* or *Required authorization* marks.
+This requests must contain `Authorization` header with `Bearer` token obtained from server.

 ## Endpoints